SanPen/GridCal/doc/md_source/modelling.md

 - Shunt admittance: $Y_{\text{shunt}} = G + jB$

-Where $R$ is the series equivalent resistance of the conductors, $X$ is the series self and mutual inductive reactances resulting from the magnetic fields surrounding the conductors, $G$ is the shunt conductance through insulating materials and $B$ represents the shunt susceptance derived from the line capacitance due to the induced electric fields.

-The line capacitance is split between the two connection points with the resistance and the reactance in the middle, whose shape gives the so-called π-model.
-Although this single-phase simplification is a widely used technique, when modeling unbalanced systems it is needed to consider a 5-wire approach, that later becomes a 3-wire equivalent.
-This 5-wire model is that including the three phases, the neutral and the ground:

-- The first three wires are the three-phase $abc$ conductors.
-These carry the alternating current (AC) electricity and are used to distribute power efficiently.
-- The fourth wire is the neutral conductor $n$.
-It provides a return path for unbalanced current and is often grounded at substations to stabilize the system voltage.
-- The fifth wire is typically a ground wire $g$, which is connected to earth to protect equipment and people by providing a low-resistance path for fault currents, ensuring safety and system stability.

-Not all physical lines will have neutral, and the ”ground return” is certainly not a wire, but it is represented as one in order to close the electrical circuit.
-Each wire has its own impedance, however, other impedances arise from the electromagnetic coupling of the wires, such that it is necessary to use a 5x5 matrix to represent the total line impedance or admittance:
+In the $\pi$-model, $R$ represents conductor resistance, $X$ the self and mutual inductive reactances, $G$ the shunt conductance through insulation, and $B$ the shunt susceptance from line capacitance.
+Capacitance is divided between the ends, with $R$ and $X$ in the middle.
+While the single-phase model is common, unbalanced systems require a 5-wire representation, the three-phase conductors ($a$, $b$, $c$), the neutral ($n$), and the ground ($g$).
+The neutral returns unbalanced current and stabilises voltage, while the ground provides a fault current path for safety.
+Each conductor has its own impedance, and mutual coupling between all conductors requires a $5\times 5$ impedance or admittance matrix.

 $$
 \vec{Z} =